 top of page

-Chilliwack, a community of more than 100,000 people relies on a volunteer-based fire department, built around a core of career firefighters.
-It can take time for volunteer firefighters to respond to calls.
-The call comes while volunteers are at work, shopping, picking up the kids or at home in the middle of the night.
-They must get to the fire hall and suit up and if the right combination of firefighters with needed skills isn't there, then the truck might not go out.
+Chilliwack, a community of more than 100,000 people relies on paid-on-call firefighters, built around a core of career firefighters.
+It can take time for paid-on-call firefighters to respond to calls, get to the fire hall and suit up, and if the right combination of firefighters with needed skills isn't there, then the truck might not go out.

 Chilliwack hillsides are particularly at risk from interface fires--fires that occur where buildings meet trees.
 The proximity of wooded hillsides, with little to no fire mitigation measures, to residential neighbourhoods is seen on Promontory, where more than 12,000 residents live in a community with only two roads in and out.
 Traffic backs up regularly during the weekday commute, proving how difficult it would be to get everyone off the hill in the event of an emergency.